COHN: Superman suits up for 49ers

 That was before I saw Colin Kaepernick play Saturday night against the Green Bay Packers, who, I’m sure, never saw anything like him.
 It’s true that Superman in the comics has blue hair and wears those funny pajamas, but aside from that small difference Kaepernick is a real-life Superman.
 He can leap tall buildings in a single bound and he sure can play quarterback.

 He was the best athlete on the field Saturday night in the 49ers’ 45-31 whipping of the Packers.
 He also was the most exciting athlete on the field, Aaron Rodgers included.

 If you want to know the truth, Kaepernick took over the game single-handedly, although the word single-handedly is not quite correct.
 He certainly used his right hand, but he also used his feet.
-He broke the record for rushing by a quarterback in a single game, playoff or otherwise, ending up with 181, which is, well, superhuman.
+He broke the playoff record for rushing by a quarterback in a single game, ending up with 181, which is, well, superhuman.
 You certainly should call this game the Colin Kaepernick game just for sheer bulk.
 He accounted for 444 yards.

 He may be the best athlete ever to play quarterback.
 He is unique in ways that Joe Montana and Steve Young weren’t.
 Not better, just unique — although he may turn out to be better.

 Here’s an example of what he did.
 In the third quarter with the game tied at 24 and the Niners at their own 44-yard line, Kaepernick took the snap and faked a handoff.
 Then he ran right out of the crowd.
 Such running.
 He lifted his knees high, and his stride was long and he ran away from the defenders as if they were mortal and he was a superior species.